 This statewide early childhood education articulation agreement includes a licensure track and non-licensure track, as both meet specifically different workforce needs within the field of early childhood education.
 The Birth to Kindergarten (B-K) license degree allows an individual to become a licensed teacher and work in a NC Pre-K classroom or in a kindergarten classroom, while those who select the non-licensure early childhood education degree option may work in licensed child care facilities as a lead teacher or center director/administrator.
-Additionally, individuals who earn the non-licensure early childhood educators, such as (including, but not limited to): the Division of Child Development and Early Education; the North Carolina Early Intervention Branch (NCEI), which is part of the North Carolina Division of Public Health; Child Care Resource and Referral (CCR&R); and Smart Start/local Partnerships for Children.
+Additionally, individuals who earn the non-licensure early childhood degree may work in various agencies that serve young children, families, and early childhood educators, such as (including, but not limited to): the Division of Child Development and Early Education; the North Carolina Early Intervention Branch (NCEI), which is part of the North Carolina Division of Public Health; Child Care Resource and Referral (CCR&R); and Smart Start/local Partnerships for Children.